sarahzu/DS-for-SE-2018-Seminar/Worksheet_defect_prediction_paper_1_and_3.md

 Classification is used to predict if a file is defect-prone.
 The authors presented precision (how many of the found files were failure-prone), recall (how many of all failure-prone files were found), accuracy (proportion of correct prediction of failure-prone files) and f-measure (harmonic mean of recall and precision) to check the quality of the classification model.
 However, these methods use a minimum threshold on the probability value.
 The authors used a threshold invariant method, called Receiver Operating Characteristic (ROC) which models a curve.
 The curve plots the true positive rates against false positive rates for all possible thresholds (value between 0 and 1).
 The area under the curve  is abbreviated as AUC.
 To also take the cost of a bug-fix into account, the authors considered a cost effectiveness measure.
 This measure predict defects and orders them according to their defect density.

 The authors used the Spearman correlation (correlation between a prediction and an observed ranking) as a measure of stasis.
-With a resulting plot, it is possible to see how similar files are between to successive releases.
+With a resulting plot, it is possible to see how similar files are between successive releases.

 6. What are the **limitations** of using this methodology on the results?